aramisgithub/questpresentation/script/document.md

 Honor is vital in Mulan.
 As Mulan dishonours her family, she does not fit into the traditional female values that all must adhere to.
-Mulan is also clumsy and embarrasses herself, which also both go against the values.
+Mulan is also clumsy and embarrasses herself in front of the matchmaker, which also both go against the values.

 ## Odyssey